Hydraprotocol402/Hydra-Facilitator/examples/nestjs/DEPLOYMENT.md

 - `RATE_LIMIT_SETTLE` (default: 50) - Max requests per window for /settle
 - `RATE_LIMIT_SUPPORTED` (default: 200) - Max requests per window for /supported

+Additional optional controls:
+- `ALLOWED_NETWORKS` - Comma-separated allowlist of networks for verify/settle and /supported.
+Example: `base-sepolia,solana-devnet`.
+If unset/empty, all supported networks for which private keys are configured are allowed by default.

 See `.env.example` for all available configuration options.

 ## Verification